nbouziani/physics-driven-ml/README.md

 where $\varepsilon$ is noise, and $\mathcal{F}$ is the forward operator that returns the solution of the correponding PDE for a given control $\kappa_{i}$.

-For example, the following line will generate 500 training samples and 50 test samples for the heat time-independent forward problem (cf. section 5 paper), and store the resulting dataset named "heat_conductivity_500" into `data/datasets` folder.
+For example, the following line will generate 500 training samples and 50 test samples for the heat time-independent forward problem, and store the resulting dataset named "heat_conductivity_500" into `data/datasets` folder.

 ```generate_data
 cd physics_driven_ml/dataset_processing